amatthiessen/Portfolio/Citi_Bike_Tableau_Dashboard/README.md

 Click [here](https://public.tableau.com/profile/alex.matthiessen#!/vizhome/Citi_Bike_HW/Dashboard1) to view my Tableau dashboard of Citi Bike data from the last three months.
+View the dashboard in full screen for the best data exploration experience.

 Some interesting observations: